Skip to content

 What is domestic violence?

-Domestic violence is abuse by a caregiver, a parent, a spouse or an intimate partner.
-It can take many forms.
+Domestic violence is abuse by a caregiver, a parent, a spouse, intimate partner, or another member of your family.
+Abuse can take many forms.
+All forms of abuse can leave you feeling depressed, anxious, or isolated.
 Some types of abuse include the following:

-• Physical abuse is the use of physical force to inflict harm, such as hitting, kicking or biting.
+- Physical abuse.
+The use of physical force to cause harm.
+This includes hitting, kicking or biting.

-• Sexual abuse means any forced sexual activity.
+- Sexual abuse.
+This is any forced sexual activity.

-• Emotional abuse includes threats, constant criticism and put-downs.
+- Emotional abuse.
+This includes threats, constant criticism and put-downs.

 Violence against a partner or a child is a crime in all provinces.
 According to Statistics Canada, 26% of violent crime victims were victimized by a family member.
 Abuse happens to people of all races, ages, incomes and religions.